Alister Hardy: Study of religion

-Dating from his boyhood at Oundle School, Hardy had a lifelong interest in spiritual phenomena, but aware that his interests were likely to be considered unorthodox in the scientific community, apart from occasional lectures he kept his opinions to himself until his retirement from his Oxford Chair.
+Hardy was baptised in the Church of England, but in later life converted to Unitarianism.
+Dating from his boyhood at Oundle School, he had a lifelong interest in spiritual phenomena, but aware that his interests were likely to be considered unorthodox in the scientific community, apart from occasional lectures he kept his opinions to himself until his retirement from his Oxford Chair.
 During the academic sessions of 1963–4 and 1964–5, he gave the Gifford Lectures at Aberdeen University on 'Evolution and the spirit of Man', later published as The Living Stream and The Divine Flame.
 These lectures signalled his wholehearted return to his religious interests.
 In 1969 he founded the Religious Experience Research Unit in Manchester College, Oxford.
 The Unit began its work by compiling a database of religious experiences and continues to investigate the nature and function of spiritual and religious experience at the University of Wales, Lampeter.
 In 1973 he met with A. C. Bhaktivedanta Swami Prabhupada and other devotees of the Hare Krishna movement and discussed Vedic literature, the divine flame and Rabindranath Tagore.

 Hardy's biological approach to the roots of religion is non-reductionist, seeing religious awareness as having evolved in response to a genuine dimension of reality.
 For his work in founding the Religious Experience Research Centre, Hardy received the Templeton Prize shortly before his death in 1985.

-Family

-He was married to Sylvia Garstang (alumna of Somerville College, Oxford) in 1927.
+Personal life

+In 1927, he married Sylvia Garstang, an alumna of Somerville College, Oxford, and a daughter of Walter Garstang, Professor of Zoology at the University of Leeds.
+Hardy and his wife had two children, Michael and Belinda.

+Hardy's many interests included flying, ballooning, walking, cycling, and painting water colours.

+Hardy died in Oxford after suffering a stroke on 22 May 1985, at the age of 89.